xadim/MongoMaster/README.md

 # Mongo
-The repository contains code to connect mongodb
+Simple and clean classes to connect java application with mongodb.